Can You Make Chili Less Salty?

 • Slow Reduction – Simmering chili for long periods can reduce the liquid, making the overall dish more concentrated and salty.

 The key takeaway?
-Sometimes over-salting isn’t just about adding too much salt – it’s about how the cooking process intensifies flavors.
+Sometimes, over-salting isn’t just about adding too much salt – it’s about how the cooking process intensifies flavors.
 Luckily, there are easy ways to restore balance.

 How to Make Chili Less Salty (Easy Ways to Fix Salty Chili)